|

 Upper Back Stretch

-- Stand tall, feet slightly wider than shoulder-width apart, knees
+- Stand tall, feet slightly wider than shoulder-width apart, knees slightly bent

-- Interlock your fingers and push your hands as far away from your chest
+- Interlock your fingers and push your hands as far away from your chest as possible, allowing your upper back to relax

 - You should feel the stretch between your shoulder blades